Introduction to Statistics

 Manual collection

-Currently, TiDB collects statistical information as a full collection.
+Currently, TiDB collects statistics as a full collection.
 You can execute the ANALYZE TABLE statement to collect statistics.

 You can perform full collection using the following syntax.